Io1211/SE-Project-Tempera/tempera-server/webapp/README.md

 For it to work, Java needs to be installed locally on the system and JAVA_HOME needs to be set as an environment variable.
 (At least Java 11 is required)

-Also note that for some reason JSON is not used by default for the generated API client so in every Controller the `RequestMapping` annotation needs to have `produces = "application/json"`.
+Also note that for some reason JSON is not used by default for the generated API client so in every Controller the `RequestMapping` annotation needs to have `produces = MediaType.APPLICATION_JSON_VALUE`.

 ## Development server